 More than 4,300 of our Ground Support Equipment (GSE) are now powered by electricity rather than conventional fuel.
 As of the end of 2020, nearly 45% of our eligible GSE fleet have been electrified.
 In 2019, we partnered with ITW GSE to pilot the ITW 7400 electric mobile ground power unit (GPU), which drastically cuts GHG emissions by 90% and reduces workplace noise pollution.
 The pilot is the first use of this equipment in North America, and United is the first major U.S. airline to use a fully electric GPU for its fleet.

-As you can see, we are looking at every aspect of our operation in order to uncover new ways that will further our efforts at fuel efficiency and carbon emissions reduction.
-And this is only the start.
+We are looking at every aspect of our operation in order to uncover new ways that will further our efforts in fuel efficiency and carbon emissions reduction.
+Learn more about fuel efficiency and reducing emissions.